On Purely Data-Driven Massive MIMO Detectors: Experiments

-In this subsection, we consider correlated MIMO channels using the Kronecker model:
+In this experiment, we evaluate ChannelNet's performance under correlated MIMO channels, modeled using the Kronecker model:

-where $\mathbf{H_w}$ is the channel matrix under Rayleigh fading channel, and $\mathbf{R_R}$ and $\mathbf{R_T}$ are the spatial correlation matrix at the receiver and transmitter side, respectively.
-These matrices are generated according to the exponential correlation model \cite{loyka2001channel}.
-In this experiment, we fix correlation coefficient $\rho$ at $0.6$.
+where $\mathbf{H_w}$ represents the Rayleigh fading channel matrix, and $\mathbf{R_R}$ and $\mathbf{R_T}$ denote the spatial correlation matrices at the receiver and transmitter, respectively.
+These matrices are generated according to the exponential correlation model \cite{loyka2001channel}, with a fixed correlation coefficient of $0.6$.
+Due to the spatial correlations among antennas, the permutation of antennas affects the channel distribution.
+Accordingly, we evaluate both ChannelNet-MLP and ChannelNet-Conv to assess their effectiveness under these conditions.

-In Fig. \ref{fig:cor_32x64}, we present the SER performance for two antenna configurations: $(N_r, N_t) = (64, 32)$ and $(N_r, N_t) = (128, 64)$.
-The comparison includes both ChannelNet-MLP and ChannelNet-Conv.
-ChannelNet demonstrates its efficacy in handling correlated channels.
-ChannelNet-MLP exhibits comparable performance to OAMPNet.
-Notably, the addition of a convolutional layer in ChannelNet-Conv results in a significant performance improvement, surpassing all baseline methods by 1-2 dB.
+Fig. \ref{fig:cor_32x64} illustrates the SER performance for two antenna configurations, $(N_r, N_t) = (64, 32)$ and $(N_r, N_t) = (128, 64)$, under 16-QAM modulation.
+Conventional detectors, including MMSE, V-BLAST, and AMP, perform significantly worse than the learning-based methods.
+Among the learning-based detectors, ChannelNet-MLP achieves performance comparable to the model-driven baselines, while ChannelNet-Conv surpasses both ChannelNet-MLP and the model-driven baselines by 1-2 dB.
+This performance gain can be attributed to ChannelNet-Conv's convolutional layers, which effectively capture spatial correlations, thereby improving detection accuracy.